-Jay Hendricks is a world-class expert in low pressure and vacuum metrology, and leads the activities of the NIST Ultrasonic Interferometer manometer primary pressure standards laboratory in the Thermodynamic Metrology Group.
-He received his M.A. and Ph.D. in physical chemistry from Johns Hopkins University, and his B.S. in chemistry from Penn State University.
+A world-class expert in low pressure and vacuum metrology, Dr. Hendricks currently leads the activities of the NIST Thermodynamic Metrology Group.
+Jay received his M.A. and Ph.D. in physical chemistry from Johns Hopkins University, and his B.S. in chemistry from Penn State University.
 In 1996, he started his career at NIST as a post-doctoral fellow conducting research on a novel low-temperature CVD that resulted in a US patent.

 Acting Group Leader